 “Serial killer” is a term given to a person who has killed at least three or four people over an extended period of time.
 The stories of killers who have killed three people are horrifying.
 Serial killers who have killed ten people are horrifying.
 There are serial killers who have killed 20, 30, or 50 victims.
 But a serial killer who has claimed to take 93 lives is indescribable.

-Samuel Little doesn’t have the starring role in movies and TV shows like serial killers like Ted Bundy or Jeffrey Dahmer, but his crimes and identity as the Choke and Stroke Killer are just as horrifying as any serial killer in any podcast.
+Samuel Little was one of America’s most prolific (if not the most prolific) serial killer.
+He doesn’t have the starring role in movies and TV shows like serial killers like Bundy or Dahmer, but the Choke and Stroke Killer is just as horrifying as any serial killer in any podcast.

 Samuel Little’s Early Life